 Diversity and Representation

 MIT Sloan offers clubs for all interests, including a number of affinity clubs.
-These clubs offer support for their members and organize conferences that address business topics relating to global regions, women, and minorities.
+These clubs offer support for their members and organize conferences that address business topics relating to global regions, women, and underrepresented minorities.
 The activities of the broader MIT community, coupled with the international and diverse cities of Cambridge and Boston, create a rich educational environment.
 Just a sample of our diverse clubs are described here.

 The Hispanic Business Club